 - Remove your work from the location where you study or complete tasks

-If you work together with your friends or family, stay away from the location where you usually do work.
+If you belief in group work, with your friends or family, stay away from the location where you usually do work.
 For example, if you go to the kitchen to make dinner, chances are you’ll start washing dishes or doing something else instead of working on your assignment.
+It

 Procrastination kills the productivity.
 So, take action and start avoiding procrastination by using these small tricks.
 They will definitely make a difference in your life.